-- Adopt a policy position that recognises the value of wind energy development but provides policy which gives greater weight to environmentally sensitive areas and greater protection to neighbouring amenity.
-Any such policy changes would be brought through the introduction of Countryside Policy Areas. - In relation to biomass development, ensure planning policy provides continued support for such development while ensuring potential impacts are minimised.
+Adopt a policy position that recognises the value of wind energy development but provides policy which gives greater weight to environmentally sensitive areas and greater protection to neighbouring amenity.
+In relation to biomass development, ensure planning policy provides continued support for such development while ensuring potential impacts are minimised.